 We have a rigorous process for assessing new suppliers on their technical capabilities and ethical credentials.
 We do not engage with business partners, including suppliers, who do not meet our high standards.
 New suppliers are required to complete a declaration on Responsible Sourcing and Modern Slavery as part of their onboarding.
+Our procurement contract templates include explicit clauses requiring suppliers to warrant their compliance and that of their own suppliers with the requirements of the Modern Slavery Act.
+In addition, under the contract, when a supplier sub-contracts, they are required to conduct a third-party audit of that sub-contractor's Modern Slavery compliance.

-Key members of our procurement team have been trained to identify the risk indicators of Modern Slavery in our supply chains.
+Members of our procurement team have been trained to identify the risk indicators of Modern Slavery in our supply chains.